sap-tutorials/Tutorials/tutorials/hxe-ua-installing-binary/hxe-ua-installing-binary.md

     >**Note**
     > The master password you specify during installation is used for the `<sid>adm`,  `sapadm` OS users, the telemetry technical user, and the SYSTEM user.
 If you are installing the Applications package, this password is also used for the `XSA_ADMIN`, `XSA_DEV`, and `XSA_SHINE` users.

-Installation of SAP HANA 2.0, express edition will take some time.
-Installation is successful when your command line reads `SAP HANA Express Edition System installed`.

 ## Next Steps
 - Start using SAP HANA 2.0, express edition.
 See tutorial [Start Using SAP HANA, express edition](http://www.sap.com/developer/tutorials/hxe-ua-getting-started-binary.html).